Code-Institute-Submissions/taskmanager/README.md

 Users can:
 * Read tasks to be done
 * Add tasks to be done
+* Modify tasks
 * When adding tasks, users can choose a date, time and if the task is a priority.
 * Delete tasks
+* Users can add, modify and delete categories

 ## Design
 The design is simple and is in large, along with code borrowed from a tutorial created by Code Institute.
 The website uses a design language called Materialize, created by Google to allow "user experience across all their products on any platform".